The University of Oxford is a collegiate university, consisting of the

 The collegiate system helps to foster the intense, interdisciplinary approach that inspires much of the outstanding research achievement of the University and makes Oxford a leader in so many fields.

-Explore the websites of all 38 Colleges and six Permanent Private Halls.
+Explore the websites of all 39 Colleges and four Permanent Private Halls.

 Your official guide to booking residential conferences, day meetings and celebratory dinners at the Colleges and in the wider University.

 A searchable map of Oxford to help you find your way around the city.
 The University website also has available a printable PDF map of all Colleges and University departments in the centre of Oxford.